Cork

 We also offer SemiAutomatic Corking Machines for Champagne/Belgian Beer and Wirehood Spinning Machines.
 In addition, the Champagne Foil Applicator does a beautiful job finishing Belgian beers.

 Please note: Do not use either of these corks for champagne.
-Champagne cork has solid disc end with agglomerated top, and must be larger diameter than either of these cork.
+Champagne cork has solid disc end with agglomerated top, and must be larger diameter than either of these corks.

 The green bottle on left takes 23.5 mm cork.